Where is Your Water Main and How Does it Work? Preparing for your Flo by Moen Smart Water Shutoff installation

-In colder climates, the main water shutoff valve is usually located in a warm area indoors to prevent freezing pipes.
+The main water shutoff valve is usually located in a warm area indoors to prevent freezing pipes.
 Check your basement, garage, crawl spaces, and water boilers for the largest pipe protruding through the ground or wall.
 Follow the pipe and you’ll find the shut-off valve.

-In warmer climates where there’s less risk of freezing pipes, the water main usually enters the house from the street level.
+With less risk of freezing pipes, the water main usually enters the house from the street level.
 The main water shutoff valve can likely be found outside of the home and accessed either above or below ground.